cbrueffer/cbrueffer.github.io/content/publication/2021_SCANB_ESR1/index.md

 publication: "*JNCI Cancer Spectrum, 2021.
 5(2): pkab028*"
 #publication_short: ""

+abstract: "**Background**<br />
-abstract: "More than three-quarters of primary breast cancers are positive for estrogen receptor alpha (ER; encoded by the gene *ESR1*), the most important factor for directing anti-estrogenic endocrine therapy (ET).
-Recently, mutations in *ESR1* were identified as acquired mechanisms of resistance to ET, found in 12% to 55% of metastatic breast cancers treated previously with ET.
+More than three-quarters of primary breast cancers are positive for estrogen receptor alpha (ER; encoded by the gene *ESR1*), the most important factor for directing anti-estrogenic endocrine therapy (ET).
+Recently, mutations in *ESR1* were identified as acquired mechanisms of resistance to ET, found in 12% to 55% of metastatic breast cancers treated previously with ET.<br /><br />

+**Methods**<br />
 We analyzed 3217 population-based invasive primary (nonmetastatic) breast cancers (within the SCAN-B study, ClinicalTrials.gov NCT02306096), sampled from initial diagnosis prior to any treatment, for the presence of *ESR1* mutations using RNA sequencing.
 Mutations were verified by droplet digital polymerase chain reaction on tumor and normal DNA.
-Patient outcomes were analyzed using Kaplan-Meier estimation and a series of 2-factor Cox regression multivariable analyses.
+Patient outcomes were analyzed using Kaplan-Meier estimation and a series of 2-factor Cox regression multivariable analyses.<br /><br />

+**Results**<br />
 We identified *ESR1* resistance mutations in 30 tumors (0.9%), of which 29 were ER positive (1.1%).
-In ET-treated disease, presence of *ESR1* mutation was associated with poor relapse-free survival and overall survival (2-sided log-rank test P < .001 and P = .008, respectively), with hazard ratios of 3.00 (95% confidence interval = 1.56 to 5.88) and 2.51 (95% confidence interval = 1.24 to 5.07), respectively, which remained statistically significant when adjusted for other prognostic factors.
+In ET-treated disease, presence of *ESR1* mutation was associated with poor relapse-free survival and overall survival (2-sided log-rank test P < .001 and P = .008, respectively), with hazard ratios of 3.00 (95% confidence interval = 1.56 to 5.88) and 2.51 (95% confidence interval = 1.24 to 5.07), respectively, which remained statistically significant when adjusted for other prognostic factors.<br /><br />

+**Conclusions**<br />
 These population-based results indicate that *ESR1* mutations at diagnosis of primary breast cancer occur in about 1% of women and identify for the first time in the adjuvant setting that such preexisting mutations are associated to eventual resistance to standard hormone therapy.
 If replicated, tumor *ESR1* screening should be considered in ER-positive primary breast cancer, and for patients with mutated disease, ER degraders such as fulvestrant or other therapeutic options may be considered as more appropriate."

 # Summary.
 An optional shortened abstract.
 #summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.